 Speak to us for group discounts of 6 participants and up.

-The aim of the program is to develop participant understanding in providing operational security services in the context of high risk asset protection and includes the following:
+The aim of the Baton, Handcuff & OC Spray course is to develop participant understanding in providing operational security services in the context of high risk asset protection and includes the following:

 - Following correct procedures for drawing and holding batons and adopting stance and tactical positioning